 Can I return to Syria from the camp without enrolling in UNHCR’s cash assistance for voluntary return program?

 Yes.
-If you are registered in Za’atari or Azraq Camp and prefer to return without UNHCR’s support, you can do so by approaching SRAD and following the regular procedures.
+Any Syrian registered with UNHCR can return without UNHCR’s support at any point.
+If you reside in the camp, you must approach SRAD and follow the regular procedures.
 You are not obliged to enroll in any of UNHCR’s voluntary return assistance programs.

-UNHCR strongly encourages families to make the decision to return together.
+UNHCR encourages families to make the decision to return together.
 This helps support family unity and can contribute to a smoother reintegration process in Syria.
+However, if you are unable or choose not to return with your whole family due to your own circumstances, please note that you do not need our approval for this decision.
+You may simply inform UNHCR of your travel plans during your interview.

 The cash assistance for voluntary return is meant to help with immediate or longer-term needs in Jordan or in Syria: